On a wider class of prior distributions for graphical models: Background

 The basis of this work is restricting the graph space in GGMs by considering subspaces of $\mathcal{G}_n$.
 A \emph{subspace} of the graph vector space is a subset of $\mathcal{G}_n$ that is closed under $\oplus$.
 Restricting graphs via an appropriate subspace is desirable in GGMs for two reasons.
 Firstly, it shrinks the search space to a subset of $\mathcal{G}_n$.
 Secondly, being closed under addition, a subspace lends itself well to convenient Monte Carlo sampling steps as algorithms that only propose states in the subspace are readily constructed.
 In this paper, we focus on one particular subspace, namely the cycle space: \begin{definition}[Cycle space] The cycle space $\mathcal{C}_n$ of graphs with $n$ vertices is the set of linear combinations of cycles in $\mathcal{G}_n$. \end{definition}

 We now present some relevant properties of $\mathcal{C}_n$.
-By its definition, $\mathcal{C}_n$ is closed under addition making it a proper vector space: \begin{enumerate}[label=P\arabic*] \item The cycle space $\mathcal{C}_n$ is a subspace of the vector space $(\mathcal{G}_n, \oplus, \otimes)$ \citep[Theorem~5.1]{wallis2010beginner}. \end{enumerate} Whether a graph $G\in\mathcal{G}$ is in $\mathcal{C}_n$ can be conveniently checked using \citeauthor{Veblen1912}'s theorem: \begin{enumerate}[label=P\arabic*,resume] \item A graph $G\in\mathcal{G}_n$ is an element of $\mathcal{C}_n$ if and only if every vertex has even degree in $G$, i.e., every vertex has an even number of neighbours \citep{Veblen1912}. \end{enumerate} Bases of $\mathcal{C}_n$ can be readily found using fundamental systems of cycles. \begin{definition}[Fundamental system of cycles] Let $T = (V, E_T)$ be a spanning tree of the complete graph\footnote{We constrain ourselves to the complete graph for simplicity, though note that the fundamental system of cycles is usually also defined for incomplete graphs.} and $\overline{T} = (V, E_{\overline{T}})$ be the complement of $T$.
+By its definition, $\mathcal{C}_n$ is closed under addition making it a proper vector space: \begin{enumerate}[label=P\arabic*] \item The cycle space $\mathcal{C}_n$ is a subspace of the vector space $(\mathcal{G}_n, \oplus, \otimes)$ \citep[Theorem~5.1]{wallis2010beginner}. \end{enumerate} Whether a graph $G\in\mathcal{G}_n$ is in $\mathcal{C}_n$ can be conveniently checked using Veblen's theorem: \begin{enumerate}[label=P\arabic*,resume] \item A graph $G\in\mathcal{G}_n$ is an element of $\mathcal{C}_n$ if and only if every vertex has even degree in $G$, i.e.\ every vertex has an even number of neighbours \citep{Veblen1912}. \end{enumerate}

+A more intuitive description of the graphs in $\mathcal{C}_n$ is that they are precisely those that are the union of edge-disjoint cycles \citep[Theorem~5.1]{wallis2010beginner}.
+Also, each connected component of a graph in $\mathcal{C}_n$ is a circuit.
+Notably, the edge union of cycles with overlapping edges is not necessarily in $\mathcal{C}_n$: the edge union of the cycles $(1,2,3,1)$ and $(1,2,4,1)$ in the example from Figure~\ref{fig:alternative-basis} results in a degree of three for vertices~1 and 2.
+Also, whether the complete graph is in $\mathcal{C}_n$ depends on the parity of $n$ by Property~\ref{p:veblen}.

+Bases of $\mathcal{C}_n$ can be readily found using fundamental systems of cycles. \begin{definition}[Fundamental system of cycles] Let $T = (V, E_T)$ be a spanning tree of the complete graph and $\overline{T} = (V, E_{\overline{T}})$ be the complement of $T$.
 That is, $e\in E_{\overline{T}}$ if and only if $e\notin E_{T}$.
-The \emph{fundamental system of cycles} with respect to $T$ is the set of graphs obtained by taking each cycle formed by adding one edge in $\overline{T}$ to $T$. \end{definition} \begin{enumerate}[label=P\arabic*,resume] \item Every fundamental system of cycles is a basis of $\mathcal{C}_n$ \citep[Theorem~5.5]{wallis2010beginner}. \end{enumerate}
+The \emph{fundamental system of cycles} with respect to $T$ is the set of graphs obtained by taking each cycle formed by adding one edge in $\overline{T}$ to $T$. \end{definition} (We constrain ourselves to \addd{spanning trees of} the complete graph for simplicity, though note that the fundamental system of cycles is usually also defined for incomplete graphs.) \begin{enumerate}[label=P\arabic*,resume] \item Every fundamental system of cycles is a basis of $\mathcal{C}_n$ \citep[Theorem~5.5]{wallis2010beginner}. \end{enumerate}

 Figure~\ref{fig: cycle-space-from-tree} visualises how to obtain the fundamental system of cycles that constitutes the cycle basis considered in Figure~\ref{fig:alternative-basis}.
 In Figure~\ref{fig:alternative-basis}, this basis, which spans $\mathcal{C}_n$, is extended to span the whole of $\mathcal{G}_n$.
 Such extensions exist for any basis spanning a subspace \citep{sheldon2015linear}.
 Since $T$ has $(n - 1)$ edges and the number of elements in the fundamental system of cycles equals the number of edges in $\overline{T}$, Property~\ref{p:bases} implies the dimension of $\mathcal{C}_n$: \begin{enumerate}[label=P\arabic*,resume] \item The number of elements in a cycle basis and thus the dimension of the vector space $\mathcal{C}_n$ is $n(n-1)/2 - (n - 1) = (n-1)(n-2)/2$. \end{enumerate}